The Wicked Lady (1983 film): Plot

-Caroline is to be wed to Sir Ralph and invites her sister Barbara to be her bridesmaid.
+Caroline is to be wed to Sir Ralph Skelton and invites her sister Barbara to be her bridesmaid.
 Barbara seduces Ralph, and marries him herself, but, despite her new wealthy situation, she gets bored and turns to highway robbery for thrills.

 While on the road she meets a famous highwayman, Jerry Jackson, and they continue as a team, but some people begin suspecting her identity and she risks death if she continues her nefarious activities.